ErikSvedin/angular-bootstrap/README.md

 angular-bootstrap
 =================

-Boilerplate repo for angular app with simple gulpfile to build js and sass, bootstrap frameowork included
+Boilerplate repo for angular app with simple gulpfile to build js and sass, bootstrap framework included

 ### Dependencies ###